Cloudy with a Chance of Meatballs 2: Critical response

-On review aggregator Rotten Tomatoes, the film has a rating of 71%, based on 120 reviews, with an average rating of 6.4/10.
+On review aggregator Rotten Tomatoes, the film has a rating of 72%, based on 123 reviews, with an average rating of 6.4/10.
 The site's consensus reads: "While not as clever or inventive as its predecessor, Cloudy with a Chance of Meatballs 2 compensates with enough dazzling visuals to keep younger viewers entertained."
-Metacritic, gave the film a score of 59 out of 100, based on 31 critics, indicating "mixed or average reviews".
+Metacritic, gave the film a score of 59 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−", the same as the first film.

 Michael Rechtshaffen of The Hollywood Reporter gave the film a positive review, saying "While not as delightfully breezy as the original, an engaging voice cast and hordes of 'Foodimals' still manage to serve up a tasty sequel."
 Linda Barnard of the Toronto Star called it "fun, even if it is occasionally so chaotic it tramples the movie's flow like a herd of stampeding Buffaloafs."
-Michael Phillips of the Chicago Tribune thought it "better in every respect than the original Cloudy With a Chance of Meatballs.
-It's also more fun than all three Ice Ages; Monsters University; Planes; Epic; Despicable Me 2; and though I could go on, I won't."
+Michael Phillips of the Chicago Tribune thought it "better in every respect than the original film.
+It's also more fun than all three Ice Age, Monsters University, Planes, Epic, Despicable Me 2, and though I could go on, I won't."
 Jordan Hoffman of the New York Daily News gave the film four out of five stars, saying "Cloudy 2 is loud, weird and chaotic—just as kids like it. ... sometimes it's good to have a sugary treat."
 Dave McGinn of The Globe and Mail felt it "promises more fun and laughs than it delivers, and this meal tastes like too many that have gone before it."
 Bill Goodykoontz of The Arizona Republic reviewed it as "the rare sequel that takes the spirit of the original and runs with it, coming up with something uniquely good in its own right."